 How to Make Great Surveys and Questionnaires

 Surveys (or questionnaires) are a great way to collect qualitative data from your stakeholders.
-Qualitative data is important because can offer a more intimate and nuanced picture of your stakeholders than simple quantitative benchmarks.
+Qualitative data is important because it can offer a more intimate and nuanced picture of your stakeholders than simple quantitative benchmarks.
 Interviews, focus groups, and surveys are all great tools to collect qualitative data; however, surveys are useful because they allow you to reach a large number of people, and therefore get a broad understanding of the general thoughts on a topic.

 Here at Kai Analytics, we make a lot of surveys, and we wanted to share some of the things we’ve learned.
 Below you’ll find instructions on how to make your own survey, including how to use the Net Promoter Score to rate satisfaction, a guide to writing open-ended questions, and notes on data compliancy.
 By the end of this article, you’ll make able to create surveys for business, education, healthcare, and research.